Herbert Bayard Swope: Mansion

 The clapboard colonial mansion included 15 bedrooms and 14 baths (eleven full baths), a seven-car garage, a tennis court with a tennis pavilion, a rose garden and a guest house – on 13.35 acres.
 The 20000 sqft waterfront mansion had originally been built for clothing merchant John S. Browning Sr. in 1911 and originally named Kidd's Rocks.
 It was purchased in 1921 by Malcolm D. Sloane, whose wife renamed the estate "Keewaydin".
 The house had been a site for a Vanity Fair photo shoot with Madonna and had been a location for the 1978 shooting of The Greek Tycoon, a film on the life of Aristotle Onassis.

 Keith Richards' family lived there for a time in the early 1980s.
 Charles Shipman Payson and his wife, Virginia Kraft, purchased the house in the 1980s.
 In 2005 she sold the house to developer Bert Brodsky of Port Washington for $17.5 million.
 "They misrepresented themselves", Payson told The Observer, "I would not show it to any developer.
 He said that his life's ambition was to live in that manor, but it was very clear at the closing that they had no intention of living in it.
 They are the most awful people I have ever heard of, and that includes terrorists and dictators.
 They have taken a work of art and permitted it to be totally decimated.
 It was in pristine condition when I left ...
 He let it fall apart.
 He stripped everything out that he could sell, which is sacrilegious.
 I went by the house perhaps two years after we sold it, and that's when I realized how he was going to get around the town's objections.
 Broken windows, storming in—it's sinful".
 In 2011, the home was demolished and the property was subdivided.

+Personal life

+Swope married Margaret.
+They had a son and daughter, Herbert Jr. and Mrs. Robert Brandt.
+He had surgery on his intestines and died from postoperative pneumonia on June 20, 1958, aged 76, at Doctors Hospital.